peterklijn/blogposts/professional-scala-development-in-sublime/professional_scala_development_in_sublime.md

 You don't have to.
 Once you typed 'Horse' in your 'stable.scala', simply `cmd+alt+down cmd+alt+up` to jump to the definition and jump right back where you were.
 This leaves the 'horse.scala' file open in your editor, therefore filling your autocomplete with all horse related fields and functions.
 If only everything in life was this easy..

-![Creating a spray marshaller][multiline-marshaller]

 ## Getting a good workflow

-Right now you might think, all is fine here, but how do I use this beautiful editor, I do not have a 'run program' button.
-True, you don't.
-It comes down to personal preference ofcourse, but what works for me having the good old terminal, no scratch that, iTerm, on your second display with SBT open.
+Right now you might think, "How do I use this beautiful editor?"
+It comes down to personal preference of course, but what works for me is having a terminal on my second display running SBT.

-When developing, which you obviously do TDD or at least kind of TDD.
-Simply automatically run the tests that are related to the code that you're refactoring everytime you hit save by `~ testOnly path.to.code.AwesomeCodeSpec.scala`.
-Maybe use some wildcards `~ testOnly path.to.code.*`.
+When developing, which you obviously do TDD, simply automatically run the tests related to the code that you're refactoring everytime you hit save by `~testOnly path.to.code.AwesomeCodeSpec.scala`.
+Maybe use some wildcards `~testOnly path.to.code.*`.

-Doing some massive refactoring? `~ compile` will be your best friend.
+Doing some massive refactoring? `~compile` will be your best friend.

 Happy coding.

 ##Conclusion

-I've been using Sublime for the last year non stop, and honestly never looked back at IntelliJ a single time.
-Yes, it's requires some more thinking, you have to use that big brain of yours to manage imports, which might feel like a burden at the beginning, but after a while you'll start noticing that you actually understand where things come from and start understanding how and why things work.
-Pretty slick side effect of using Sublime if you ask me.
+I've been using Sublime Text for the last year non-stop, and honestly never looked back at IntelliJ a single time.
+Yes, it's requires some more thinking, but once you figure out how to use (and combine) all those plugins, you will find yourself doing things you would have never thought of in your IDE.

+![Creating a spray marshaller][multiline-marshaller]

 Missing something in this post?
 Or have something to add to it?
 Let me know!
 Better yet, share it by posting a comment :)